Upcoming theater production in Danville caters to all

 The interpreters for the production are Ann Arnold and Jonah Cline.
 Arnold was a teacher at the Kentucky School for the Deaf.
 Both of Cline's parents are deaf.

-"We can capture a community that is often times excluded, especially in the arts," said Cline.
+"We can capture a community that is often times excluded, especially in th